MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9 duplicae the last line, is like appending the last line on the same file 10 find file ysing find type -f for file . for current directory -name for criteria and - delete for action 11 find directeory that -not -name to exclude some, outpout line will be counted
+9 duplicae the last line, is like appending the last line on the same file 10 find file ysing find type -f for file . for current directory -name for criteria and - delete for action 11 find directeory that -not -name to exclude some, outpout line will be counted 12 list (1 by line and sorted newest to oldest (1 - t ) then output head 10